 Hilton also offered drop off services.
 You can drop off your kids for half a day and there would be staff to look after them while they played in a designated playroom and attended a ski lesson.
 However, MF refused to be dropped of so hubby stayed with him throughout his lesson.

 So what was MY and I doing while MF was having his ski lesson?
 Eating!
 During lunch hours, Prativo at Niseko Milk Kobo offered semi-buffet lunch sets (you get a main dish plus salad and dessert buffet).

-After lunch, MY and I went back to the hotel room where MY took his afternoon nap.
 In the evening, we took the hotel shuttle bus to Hirafu for dinner.
 I didn’t fancy driving around Niseko in the dark, so it was a good thing that Hilton ran shuttle buses in the evening for guests who wish to have dinner at Hirafu.
 The shuttle bus was super packed and it was a good thing we stayed at Hilton.
 The bus subsequently went to Green Leaf Niseko Village to pick up the guests there but half of them couldn’t board because the bus was full.
 And those at Kasara could forget about boarding.

 After breakfast, we let the kids play for a bit in the kids play room at the hotel lobby before checking out.
 The kids play room required the room card to enter, so it was strictly for staying guests only. (i.e. if you are just going to Niseko Village for a day to ski, you can’t make use of this play room.)